OctoPrint/octoprint.org/content/blog/2016-11-30-new release-1.2.18/index.md

 tags:
 - Release
-summary: "With 1.2.18 I hereby present you with what will hopefully be the final\n\
-  1.2.x release we see.
-The idea is to fix a couple of things just in case\n1.3.0 won't prove to be stable enough for a pre-holiday release after all."
+summary: "With 1.2.18 I hereby present you with what will hopefully be the final 1.2.x release we see.
+The idea is to fix a couple of things just in case 1.3.0 won't prove to be stable enough for a pre-holiday release after all."
 slug: new release-1.2.18
 ---